developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/about/index.md

 When associated with an app, DataWedge can be invoked to scan and acquire the data, format or append it in a specified way, and pass it to the associated app when the app comes to the foreground.
 DataWedge also includes Profile0, which works with any unassociated application that comes to the foreground.
 Profile0 contains baseline settings that can be tailored to suit individual needs.
 This allows DataWedge to be used out of the box with little or no setup.

-**Important:**
+**Note:**
 * **Control of barcode scanning hardware is exclusive**.
 When DataWedge is active, Scanner and Barcode APIs of apps such as Enterprise Browser and others will be inoperative.
 Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
 It is therefore important to understand how to take control of a device's scanner hardware and, if necessary, release it to other apps when scanning is complete.
 For more information, see the section on **[disabling DataWedge](../settings/#disabledatawedge)**.
 * **Delay in scanning after a device reboot**.
 DataWedge requires a brief period of time to initialize after device reboot due to waiting for a response to be received from the initialization of the scanning subsystem, causing scanning to be inactive from DataWedge during this time frame.

->**Note**: The appearance of sample app screens displayed throughout this guide can vary by DataWedge version, Android version, and screen size.
+> The appearance of sample app screens displayed throughout this guide can vary by DataWedge version, Android version, and screen size.

 <!--
 DataWedge provides “zero-code” barcode scanning and processing services for Zebra devices running Android with the use of profiles.
 Included with every Zebra device, DataWedge enables all apps on the device (whether stock or added later) to acquire scanned data without using scanner APIs directly.
 DataWedge can be easily configured to automatically provide scanning services whenever a particular app is launched; to use a particular scanner, reader or other sensor; and to manipulate acquired data according to simple options or complex rules.